Rachael Ward (she/her)

 Mallory Watson (she/her)

-Mallory Watson is a Northwest native, and she has been living in Oregon since 2008.
+Mallory Watson was born and raised in the Pacific Northwest, and she has been living in Oregon since 2008.
 With a background in nutrition, administrative work, and increasing food access though urban farming, coming to FMF just made sense for her!
 Since moving to Portland in 2012, she has worked with with multiple garden and nutrition education organizations around town, and she loves teaching kids about growing nutritious food in the garden.
 Mallory was introduced to farmers markets as a SNAP shopper and SNAP match participant.
 She has also worked as a market vendor, and still loves to visit her neighborhood farmers market as often as possible with her small child and large dog in tow.
 When she’s not working on Double Up Food Bucks, she enjoys veggie gardening, bike riding, and crafting.

 The Board